allegroai/clearml-server/README.md

 ### Prerequisites

-You must be logged in as a user with sudo privileges.
+Make sure you are logged in as a user with sudo privileges.

 ### Setup

 #### Step 1: Install Docker CE

-You must install Docker to run the pre-packaged **trains-server**.
+In order to run the pre-packaged **trains-server**, install Docker.

 * See [Supported platforms](https://docs.docker.com/install//#support) in the Docker documentation for instructions